Twister (1996 film): Filming

-The production was plagued with problems; Joss Whedon was brought in to rewrite the script through the early spring of 1995.
+The production was troubled with problems; Joss Whedon was brought in to rewrite the script through the early spring of 1995.
 When Whedon contracted bronchitis, Steven Zaillian was brought in to work on revisions.
 Whedon later returned and worked on revisions through the start of shooting in May 1995, then left the project after he got married.
 Two weeks into production, Jeff Nathanson was flown to the set and worked on the script until principal photography ended.
+Among the changes, Hunt complained that Jo and Melissa's interactions were "sort of catty with each other", prompting her to tell the producers “That’s not gonna be fun to play or to watch.
+I’m not sure if I want to do that.”
 After the Oklahoma City bombing occurred on April 19, 1995, filming of Twister was suspended while the cast and crew worked with relief efforts.

-Filming was to originally take place in the United Kingdom and California, but De Bont insisted the film be shot on location in Oklahoma, because he felt that Twister could be "the last great action movie not shot on a soundstage".
+Filming was to originally take place in California, but De Bont insisted the film be shot on location in Oklahoma.
 Shooting occurred all over the state; several scenes, including the opening scene where the characters meet each other, and the first tornado chase in the Jeep pickup, were filmed in Fairfax and Ralston, Oklahoma.
 The scene at the automotive repair shop was filmed in Maysville and Norman.
 The waterspout scenes were filmed on Kaw Lake near Kaw City.
 The drive-in scene was filmed at a real drive-in theater in Guthrie, though some of the scene, such as Melissa's hotel room, was filmed in Stillwater near the Oklahoma State University campus.
-The films played at the drive-in theater were The Shining and Psycho as part of the Night of Horrors combo.
+Stanley Kubrick's 1980 film The Shining was played during the sequence.

 The real town of Wakita – serving as the hometown of Lois Smith's character, Meg, in the film – was used during filming, and a section of the older part of town was demolished for the scene, showing the aftermath of the F4 tornado that devastates the town.
 This location was selected after scouts discovered leftover debris from a major hailstorm that occurred two years earlier in June 1993.
-Most of the residents signed up for extra materials and were paid $100 per day.
+Most of the residents signed up as extras and were paid $100 per day.
 Additional scenes and B-roll were filmed near Ponca City and Pauls Valley, among several other smaller farm towns across the state.
 However, due to changing seasons that massively transformed the look of Oklahoma's topography, filming was moved to Iowa.
 The climactic scene with the F5 tornado was almost entirely shot around Eldora, Iowa, with the cornfield the characters run through located near Ames.